haroldadmin/Vector/README.md

 When the `setState()` function is given a state reducer, it internally enqueues it to a Kotlin `Channel`.
 The reducers passed to this channel are internally processed on a single background thread to avoid race conditions.

+### Projects using Vector
-You can find a sample app along with the library in this repository.
+* You can find a sample app along with the library in this repository.
-If you like this project, or are using it in your app, consider starring the repository to show your support.
+* [MoonShot](https://www.github.com/haroldadmin/MoonShot) is another project of mine.
+It's an app to help you keep up with SpaceX launches, and is built with Vector.

+If you would like your project using Vector to be featured here, please open an Issue on the repository.
+I shall take a look at it and add your project to the list.

 ### Installation Instructions